okbreathe/jquery_plugins/okValidate/README.md

       my_validator: "#{field} answer was not 'foo'"
     });

+## Manually Adding/Removing Errors

+You can manually add and remove errors from particular inputs by triggering the 'error' and 'ok' events.

+    $(input).trigger("error",["Message to Add"]); // Add "Message to Add" as an error message to the input
+    $(input).trigger("ok"); // Remove errors from input

+These events can be used for Ajax validation (see example.html).
+As standard validation of an input only depends on the current state of the input, any validation that depends on other sources must be performed in an alternate way.

+## Details

 'Validations' and 'Validation Messages' live in separate objects to allow redefining of validations separately from the messages.